Q. Why choose Selkirk Snowcat Skiing?

 Q. What kind of certification do your guides have?

-A. Our lead and rear guides are fully certified according to the standards set by the Helicat Canada Association.
+A. Our lead and tail guides are fully certified according to the standards set by the Helicat Canada Association.
 Visit our safety page for more info on our guides and their certification.

 Q. Do you provide avalanche safety gear?